 IT Forensics, Infrastructure and Security

 Finding and eliminating faults is an essential task of IT forensics.
-Ideally, however, these can be prevented in principle, for example by appropriate preventive measures.
+Ideally, these can be prevented in principle, for example by appropriate preventive measures.
 It is equally important to classify which company data is particularly sensitive/safety-critical and thus interesting for external access.
-Whereas the hackers have so far focused primarily on technical information and payment flows, details of the organizational structure and personnel data of potentially enticable specialists are now regarded as targets for attacks.
+Whereas hackers have so far focused primarily on technical information and payment flows, details of the organizational structure and personnel data of potentially enticable specialists are now regarded as targets for attacks.

 The question of the modus operandi, who did what and when, then consumes IT resources to a large extent when searching for the corresponding data leak.
 Especially private devices that are wirelessly networked are much more difficult to control than local networks.
-Even data rooms such as the cloud, external servers and different communication platforms are far too rarely considered in terms of IT forensics.
+Even data rooms such as the cloud, external servers and different communication platforms are considered far too rarely in terms of IT forensics.

 Integration of compliance solutions

 Compliance areas such as employee communication can be solved much better via CPassS than via private messengers.
-The question of the GDPR alone cannot be sufficiently clarified for offers such as Whatsapp and Co.
+The question of the GDPR alone cannot be sufficiently clarified for services such as Whatsapp and Co.
 However, if, for example, a professional SMS gateway provider is used, additional functions such as journal, statistics, budget control and integration via API into the company’s own applications are also covered.
 This allows security and archiving processes to be implemented sustainably, while minimizing the risk of data leaks.